ainandoo/ainandoo/README.md

 - Javascript -> scripting, front-end development
 - Dart -> Flutter mobile development
 - R -> statistics, data analysis
-- Python -> scripting, IoT
+- Python, PHP -> scripting, blogging

+Currently also learning IoT and data science during spare time.

 I'm open for any new opportunities and challenges like: